Gary Ridgway: Murders

 Throughout the 1980s and 1990s, Ridgway is believed to have murdered at least 71 teenage girls and women near Seattle and Tacoma, Washington.
 In court statements, Ridgway later reported that he had killed so many that he lost count.
 A majority of the murders occurred between 1982 and 1984.
-The victims were believed to be either sex workers or runaways, whom he picked up along Pacific Highway South.
+The victims were believed to be either prostitutes or runaways, whom he picked up along Pacific Highway South.
 Ridgway sometimes showed the women a picture of his son, to trick them into trusting him.
 They would engage in sexual activity, and after minutes of intercourse from behind, Ridgway would wrap his forearm around the front of their necks and use the other arm to pull back as tightly as he could, strangling them.
 He killed most victims in his home, his truck, or a secluded area.
 Most of their bodies were dumped in wooded areas around the Green River, Seattle–Tacoma International Airport, and other "dump sites" within South King County.

 There were also two confirmed and another two suspected victims found in the Portland, Oregon, area.
 The bodies were often left in clusters, sometimes posed, usually nude.
-He would sometimes return to the victims' bodies and engage in necrophilia with their bodies.
+He would sometimes return to the victims' bodies and engage in necrophilia with them.
 Ridgway later explained that he did not find necrophilia more sexually satisfying, but having sex with the deceased reduced his need to obtain a living victim and thus limited his exposure to being caught.
 Ridgway occasionally contaminated the dump sites with gum, cigarettes, and written materials belonging to others, and he even transported a few victims' remains across state lines into Oregon, to confuse the police.